ZhengyangLiu0807/dsc80-2024-fa/README.md

 <iframe src="final_model.html" width=800 height=600 frameBorder=0></iframe>

-The previous section consists of the baseline model and the final model, where two features and linear regression are used in the baseline model; Compared with the baseline model, the final model used four features that removed outliers and a decision tree model, and adjusted the num of the parameter test_size in the train_test_stlit function.
+This part consists of the baseline model and the final model, where two features and linear regression are used in the baseline model; Compared with the baseline model, the final model used four features that removed outliers and a decision tree model, and adjusted the num of the parameter test_size in the train_test_stlit function.

 We conducted multiple comparative experiments in the following order, including